MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-assign-a-task-to-a-recipient.md

 ﻿---
-title: 'How to: Assign a Task to a Recipient'
+title: 'Assign a Task to a Recipient'
-TOCTitle: 'How to: Assign a Task to a Recipient' ms:assetid: c6be97a7-de3f-43e5-9111-534d0f04e986 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184639(v=office.15)
+TOCTitle: 'Assign a Task to a Recipient' ms:assetid: c6be97a7-de3f-43e5-9111-534d0f04e986 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184639(v=office.15)
 ms:contentKeyID: 55119929